 Bri has worked at the exodus recovery center and the airport marina counseling center in Los Angeles treating a diverse population of individuals and groups.
 In addition to working in a West Hollywood private practice, she is currently undergoing clinical training, seeing clients and facilitating a trauma group for people of color at Los Angeles based community organization, the relational center.

 To learn more or schedule a session with Briana please email BrianaRenaeTherapy@gmail.com

 Stephanie Holz is a Los Angeles based Associate Marriage and Family Therapist focusing on work with adolescent and adult individuals and couples.
 She holds an undergraduate degree in History and master’s degrees in both Art and Clinical Psychology.
-In addition to working in private practice, Stephanie is completing training in community mental health at Women’s Clinic Counseling Center; works as a school therapist at Roosevelt Elementary; and is currently completing training in Emotionally focused couples therapy.
+In addition to working in private practice, Stephanie has completed training in community mental health at Women’s Clinic Counseling Center and the Santa Monica-Malibu school district; and is currently working towards certification in Emotionally focused couples therapy.
 Stephanie has an open heart and offers a holistic and integrated approach to well-being.
 She is both trauma informed and culturally sensitive.

 Drawing from the fields of internal family systems, relational and depth psychology, narrative therapy, psychodynamic psychotherapy, CBT, DBT, feminist and LGBTQI affirmative approaches to treatment, Stephanie supports clients in navigating often challenging milestones and life passages.
 From traversing adolescence to individuating into adulthood, exploring sexuality and gender, finding a way through midlife transformation, and grappling with issues of aging and loss, Stephanie is skilled at supporting a variety of needs.
 Her work with couples places a particular emphasis on strengthening communication and intimacy.